SquareSR/Red-Race-Route-3/README.md

 **BC:**
 - MP (+ PS)
-- MP (if you missed MP into String Shot hit use HA)
+- MP (or HA if hit by String Shot)

 > Potion **before** any bridge fight if under 25 HP to play safe
 > (this saves us from having to potion in fight and getting heal looped)